 Again to save on wastage this year we have decided to send out Christmas greetings via email.
 The sparkles and laminates on some Christmas cards mean that they cannot be recycled.
 We will also use Christmas messages on our social media pages so everyone can see our season’s greetings!

-7. Christmas is the most wasteful time of the year for food.
 So one of our lovely team members suggested cleaning out our cupboards before the big day and donating what we can to our local food bank.
 Freezing leftover food can also reduce your food wastage over the festive period.

 There are many other sustainable ideas to help you achieve a more eco-friendly festive season.
 Our research was all done by a quick brainstorm and some online searches.
 At least if we don’t have a white Christmas this year we will have a green one!